atharva151101/Decentralized-Oracle/README.md

 This project aims at trying to solve this problem by implementing a decentralized Oracle for the sports betting contract.
-The decentralized Oracle is implemented in such a way that the outcome of a sports match is not decided by a single controlling entity, but is actually voted upon by several voters in a decentralized way.
+The decentralized Oracle is implemented in such a way that the outcome of a sports match is not decided by a single controlling entity, but is voted upon by several voters in a decentralized way.
 Additionally, this decentralization is carried out by using Proof-of-Work.

 ## Workflow